 BIO: Mike Butcher MBE is Editor-at-large of TechCrunch.
-Mike has been named one of the most influential people in European technology by various newspaper and magazines.
-He founded the annual Europas Conference & Awards, the charity Techfugees and has advised the UK government on tech startup policy.
-He was awarded an MBE in the Queen’s Birthday Honours list 2016 for services to the UK technology industry and journalism.
+Mike has been named one of the most influential journalists in European technology by Wired UK, The Daily Telegraph and the Evening Standard.
+He also founded the annual Europas Awards, the non-profit Techfugees, the co-working network TechHub and has advised the UK government on tech startup policy.
+He was awarded an MBE in the Queen’s Birthday Honours list of 2016 for services to the UK technology industry and journalism.

 Mike Butcher MBE — Journalist, Presenter, Speaker, Moderator & Interviewer

 As a journalist and technology commentator, I’m sometimes asked to speak at various events.
 I’ve been told I have an entertaining, witty delivery, which gets a crowd interested and intrigued in a range of topics around technology, tech entrepreneurship, and the future.
 As a moderator I have interviewed Kevin Spacey as well as the world’s top business leaders at Davos.
 In addition I’m a regular MC at the Pitch@Palace events created by the Duke of York.

 To book me: Contact me directly on mike @ mbites.com, begin your subject line with: “MikeSpeaking”

 • A personal phone consultation to assess the audience and topic.

 • An announcement on my private blog and social media channels.

 • A follow up communication after the event to give feedback